jmandel/exnex/README.md

 *   **IAL2 (Identity Assurance Level 2):** A level of identity proofing assurance defined by NIST.
 *   **IAS (Identity Assured Service) Application:** A third-party application that a patient explicitly authorizes to access their data, typically involving an Identity VC and an Authorization VC.
 *   **JWT (JSON Web Token):** A compact, URL-safe means of representing claims to be transferred between two parties.
-*   **Justification:** Verifiable evidence presented by a Data Requester to support its access request.
+*   **Justification:** Verifiable attestations presented by a Data Requester to support its access request.
 *   **Narrow-Waist (NW) Service Provider:** A certified ExNex entity offering specialized, trusted services like identity verification (NW-ID), consent management (NW-AUTH), etc.
 *   **NW-AUTH:** Narrow-Waist Authorization Service.
 *   **NW-ID:** Narrow-Waist Identity Provider.